ponfri/cypress_template/cypress_instructions.md

 ```

+---
+**MANDATORY: All new tests must use `it.only` during development.**

-- **Test template**: When creating a new test, always use the following format.
+- When creating a new test, always use the following format.
 Use `it.only` so only the new test runs during development.
-Remove `.only` when running the full suite.
+Remove `.only` when running the full suite or before committing code.
+- If you do not use `it.only` for new tests, your code will be rejected or refactored.
+This is strictly enforced to prevent accidental execution of unrelated tests and to focus on the test under development.

 - **Test comments**: Always add a comment for each statement in your test to explain what is being done in each section.
 This improves readability and maintainability for all contributors.